Unlike standard monofilament line, fluorocarbon fishing line isn't

 One of the good things about fluorocarbon fishing line is that it has an unusually low refractive index - close to to that of water - which makes it almost invisible when it's in the water.

-Clearly then, it's good stuff - but its greatest attraction to us anglers is its near invisibility in water, but that only counts for anything if the water itself is clear.
+Not always.
+Clearly it's good stuff - its greatest attraction to us anglers being its near invisibility in water, but that only counts for anything if the water itself is clear.

-But it's expensive, so if you regularly fish in murky water like the Thames Estuary - or at night - then don't bother with it.
-Stick with the less expensive monofilament fishing lines, or braid fishing lines as for you, fluoro lines won't represent good value for money.
+And it's expensive, so if you regularly fish in murky water like the Thames Estuary - or at night - then don't bother with it.
+Stick with the less expensive nylon line, or braid fishing lines as for you, fluoro lines won't represent good value for money.

 Use it for hook snoods, the line in terminal rigs, and as leaders for plugs and crankbaits - but not with topwater lures, as fluorocarbon line sinks and will spoil the action of the lure.